Rami24t/React.js-Speedometer-useContextAnduseReducer-Speedometer/README.md

 ## Requirements

-- When accelerating, the speed is accelerated by 5 km/h.
+- When accelerating, the speed is increased.
-- When braking, the speed is decelerated by 5km/h.
+- When braking, the speed is decreased.
 - Accelerating is possible only when the car is switched on.
 - Switching off is possible only when the car is stopped (0km/h).
 - A car cannot drive at negative km/h.